FrancisBanville/ms_interpreting_probabilities/README.md

 which an interaction occurs and others in which it does not, across different times and locations, irrespective of the extent to which we can improve our knowledge of its biological feasibility and the local conditions that facilitate its occurrence.
-When local webs depict probabilities of observing interactions rather than just their actual occurrence, we must also consider the observation variability as an additional source of randomness.
+When local webs describe probabilities of observing interactions rather than just their actual occurrence, we must also consider observation variability (sampling errors) as an additional source of randomness.
 Every ecological process is stochastic but there is also a possibility that a phenomenon goes undetected.
 Quantifying and partitioning this stochasticity will enable us to make more accurate predictions about ecological interactions at various spatial and temporal scales.
 This will prove to be of vital importance as our time to understand nature runs out, especially at the places where the impacts of climate change and habitat loss hit harder.

 # Acknowledgment